edc061598/m1-0524-code-solutions/typescript-local-storage/typescript-local-storage-quiz-notes.md

 - What data type can `localStorage` save in the browser? strings
-- When is the safest time to store user data?
+- When is the safest time to store user data? whenever the user modifies anything as soon as possible
 ## Notes

 All student notes should be written here.